 The Glycerin Market: High Demand, Low Prices and the Impact of Biodiesel

-Glycerin, also known as glycerol, is defined by the International Union of Pure and Applied Chemistry (IUPAC) as Propane-1,2,3-triol.
-It belongs to the group of polyols, which are organic compounds that contain multiple hydroxyl functional groups used for organic reactions.
+Glycerin, or glycerol, is officially defined by the International Union of Pure and Applied Chemistry (IUPAC) as Propane-1,2,3-triol.
+It falls into the category of polyols, which are organic compounds featuring multiple hydroxyl groups, making them key players in various organic reactions.

-The sweet-tasting, colorless and odorless, (in low concentration) non-toxic alcohol, melts at 18° Celsius and boils at 290° Celsius.
-In very simple terms, glycerin is an organic mixture of sugar and alcohol.
+This sweet-tasting, colorless, and odorless alcohol (at low concentrations) is non-toxic.
+It melts at 18°C and boils at 290°C. To put it simply, glycerin is an organic mix of sugar and alcohol.

 Industrial Applications of Glycerin